dotnet-websharper/docs/v4.x/ProjectTemplates.md

 ## MSBuild Project File Configuration

+The WebSharper compiler is included in the NuGet packages `WebSharper.CSharp` and `WebSharper.FSharp`.
-WebSharper project files must include the file `WebSharper.targets`, which defines the necessary compilation tasks.
-The type of project is driven by the property `WebSharperProject`.
+The type of project is driven by the `Project` value in a `wsconfig.json` file, or the property `WebSharperProject` in the `.csproj`/`.fsproj`.
 Here are the possible values:

 * `Site`: for Client-Server Applications.
     * Compiles JavaScript-annotated code;